vladbragoi/indoor_localization_system/README.md

 will finish.
 <img src="screenshots/scanning_data.jpg" height="400">

-6. Change your direction turning left or right and press the *Plus* button and then the *double-arrow* one to repeat the scan values on the new direction.
+6. Change your direction turning left or right, press the *Plus* button and then press the *double-arrow* one to repeat the scan on the new direction.
 <img src="screenshots/next_button.jpg" height="400">

 7. Repeat the step 6 in all of the 4 cardinal direction and when you have done, remember to